Actify

 Monthly Report for Leadership

-📊 Team Activities — [Month] Summary • Activities run: [N] • Unique participants: [N] / [Team size] ([X]%) • Most popular: [Activity name] ([N] attendees) • New this month: [New activity introduced] • Employee feedback: [One-line quote] Trend: Participation [up/stable] from [last month %] → [this month %].
-Next month: [What's planned].
-Cost: $[X] total ($[Y]/participant/month).
+Team Activities — [Month] • Activities run: [N] • Unique participants: [N] / [Team size] ([X]%) • Most popular: [Activity name] — [N] people • New this month: [What was introduced] • Feedback highlight: [One quote] Participation trend: [last month %] → [this month %] Next month: [What's planned] Cost: $[X] total ($[Y]/participant/month)

 Expected Results